 Fishing Update for the Missouri River in South Dakota

 REMINDER: Help stop the spread of Aquatic Invasive Species!
 Check out the Game, Fish & Parks web site for detailed info on the regulations.
-They are very specific so you’ll want to be sure you’ve read the regulations.
+You can trailer to fish cleaning stations nearest the boat ramp, but after that regulations call for draining live wells and boats.
 If you love to fish the Missouri River in South Dakota, please do your part to keep the reservoirs free of aquatic invasive species.

 Remember – this report is a snapshot in time and changes can occur quickly.
 We suggest you call one of our members listed above – they can be very helpful with what is happening along the river.
 That way you’ll be assured of a great trip!